As a woman, I conceal carry in a Flashbang Bra Holster almost every day. It’s a standard part of my CCW life.

 - Most concealed carry holster systems do involve the gun pointing at some part of a person’s body while in the holster.
 People freak out about the boob for some reason.
 If I had to pick from a hole in my femoral artery or my boob (hello appendix style CCW peeps!), I’d choose boob.
 (And can we mention concealed carry purses?
 Those guns are pointing at everyone and everything!
 Hopefully there is good trigger protection.)

 - I admit there could be a chance that an untrained person (someone that hasn’t practiced enough) could maybe accidentally pull the trigger while drawing their gun from the Flashbang holster.
-I’m admitting the possibility specifically during the draw.
+I am saying it is a possibility specifically during the draw process.
+But that goes for ALL holsters, not just the Flashbang.
 I still think it’s unlikely given the directions/motions involved in the draw process.
 Watch this 1 minute long video of Julie from Flashbang drawing in slow motion.
 Pay attention to the direction of the muzzle during the entire drawing process.
 Watch it a couple of times until you are convinced that the muzzle never points at boob material!
 Then commit to practicing regularly to make sure your conceal carry draw is as safe as hers.

 2. Keeps my gun safe while HANDLING it!

 Most women evaluate a holster based on how it will function and how safe it will be while wearing their gun in the concealed carry holster.
 I’m an over-thinker.
-I consider that but I also consider the handling part too.
+I consider that but I also consider the day to day handling part too.
 It’s not something you hear ladies mentioned much, but to me it is really important.
-As a concealed carrier I handle my gun a lot.
-I take it off and put it on several times a day.
+As a concealed carrier I handle my gun a lot; I take it off and put it on several times a day.

 School zones are a big part of my regular mom life.
 In Ohio I can have my licensed concealed carry gun on school property as long as I take it off and secure it in the car.
 Last year I had to park and then walk up to pick up my kindergartner.